SR2000/Getting-and-Cleaning-Data/README.md

 * The columns were not restricted to only those names without parentheses but rather all columns having mean and std anywhere in their name were extracted

-###Renaming the activity ids with their labels
-* The activity ids in the full table were renamed with their names as defined in "\ds3\UCI HAR Dataset\activity_labels.txt"

 ###Modifying the columns names in the full table
 * Columns in the full table with Acc,Gyro,Freq and std in their names were expanded to Accelerometer,Gyroscope,Frequency & StandardDeviation, respectively
 * Upper case in the column names were not changed to lower case since the long names with the same lower case would be rather confusing
 * The parentheses symbol and "-" were removed from the full table column names using grepl()

-###Re-adding the subject & activity columns to the full table
+###Adding the subject & activity columns to the full table and ensuring the measurement columns in the full table are numeric
 * Since the full table column name changes removed those columns not in the corresponding patterns, the subject-activity table had to be re-added to the full table
 * All measurement value columns in the full table were ensured to be numeric

+###Renaming the activity ids with their labels
+* The activity ids in the full table were renamed with their names as defined in "\ds3\UCI HAR Dataset\activity_labels.txt"

 ###Looping through all subjects to create the final table with grouped means
 * The full table was broken into 30 subsets (for 30 subjects) and the column means for every activity for each subset was calculated using aggregate()